faoroj/Michigan-Water-Usage/README.md

 EDA is an essential step in uncovering patterns and relationships within the data.
 I reveal significant trends and correlations through visualizations and statistical summaries, offering a comprehensive understanding of counties, industries, water usage throughout the years.

-## Insights and Conclusions

-Based on the findings from the analysis,

 ## Visualizations and Reports